anuradhakar49/Transformers_Evaluation_MRI/Models/readme.md

 # 🤗 Accessing Trained Models from Hugging Face Hub or uploaded here

-This guide shows how to load and use pre-trained models from the [Hugging Face Model Hub](https://huggingface.co/models) using the `transformers` library.
-Some trained models are directly uploaded here which can be used for inference.
+This guide shows how to load apre-trained models from the [Hugging Face Model Hub](https://huggingface.co/models) using the `transformers` library.
+Some trained models are stored on an external drive whose links are provided

 ## 🛠️ Requirements